Instant Pot Corned Beef and Cabbage

 ingredients to make instant pot corned beef

-1. Cut the brisket in half so it will fit in the bowl of your Instant Pot.
+1. Prep the brisket.
+Cut the brisket in half so it will fit in the bowl of your Instant Pot.
 If it isn’t too large, you might not need to cut it.
 Rinse the roast to get residual salt off the exterior.
-I like using the trivet the trivet to prevent it from sticking to bottom and being in direct contact to the heat mechanism.
+I like using the trivet to prevent it from sticking to bottom and being in direct contact to the heat mechanism.
 Place the fat side up.

 Corned beef is typically just served with the potatoes, cabbage and carrots you cook with it as a one-pot meal.
 But not everyone will make the root vegetables as the recipe states.
 Use leftovers for corned beef hash.